 Istanbul Regional Expansion Efforts

-In 2013, Mr Yılmaz took the decision to proceed with expansion plans there, but the company quickly ran into numerous bureaucratic and logistical roadblocks that made getting a foothold in Istanbul nearly impossible.
-Istanbul’s airline market at the time was dominated by a duopoly consisting of 1) the huge national flag carrier, TUHY Airlines (Turkish: Türkçe Ulusal Hava Yolları, or Turkish National Airlines), which had come to dominate an already at-capacity Istanbul-IST (then known as Istanbul Atatürk Airport); and 2) Anatolia Airlines, a longstanding legacy carrier that had become the dominant carrier at Istanbul-SAW (Sabiha Gökçen International Airport).
-When the Turkish government did begin to look favorably upon the idea of BoraJet coming to Istanbul and was about to approve the move, TUHY Airlines and Anatolia Airlines took legal maneuvers to fiercely contest that decision in the Turkish courts.
+At the time, Istanbul’s airline market was enthralled by a duopoly consisting of 1) the huge national flag carrier, TUHY Airlines (Turkish: Türkçe Ulusal Hava Yolları, or Turkish National Airlines), which held sway over an already at-capacity Istanbul-IST (then known as Istanbul Atatürk Airport); and 2) Anatolia Airlines, a longstanding legacy carrier that was the dominant carrier at Istanbul-SAW (Sabiha Gökçen International Airport).
+When the Turkish government signaled that it might let BoraJet set up shop in Istanbul, TUHY Airlines and Anatolia Airlines took legal maneuvers to fiercely contest that decision in the Turkish courts.

 After a careful review, the Court ruled mostly in favor of BoraJet.
 They granted BoraJet initial access to Istanbul-SAW, but to operate only international flights to Europe with the exception of two domestic routes connecting to BoraJet’s existing bases at İzmir-ADB and Antalya-AYT.
 BoraJet was also allowed to continue running flights from Istanbul-IST to İzmir-ADB and Antalya-AYT.
-The ruling ordered that once Istanbul’s new Istanbul Airport (also to be signed as IST) was opened, BoraJet would then be granted immediate rights to fly internationally from the new airport, while domestic flights would continue to originate mostly from Istanbul-SAW.
+The ruling ordered that once Istanbul’s new Istanbul Airport (also to be signed as IST) was opened, BoraJet would then be granted immediate rights to fly internationally from the new airport, while domestic flights could continue to originate mostly from Istanbul-SAW.

 Recent Fleet Management